joraff/ADShareMounter/README.md

   * `path` required - a string of the uri for the share
   * `domain` optional - a domain to prepend to the username (FOO\username@...)
   * `mountname` optional - which folder to create under /Volumes to mount the share on (/Volumes/mountname)
-  * `member_type` optional - how to evaluate if the share should be mounted.
-A value of `user` will check if the current user is a member of the share group; a value of `computer` will check if the computer object is a member of the share group.
 * an array of objects in the same format specified above

 If `domain` is omitted, no domain is specified in the connect string and we will attemt to connect to the share using the current username only, i.e. currentuser@server.com/share.

 If `mountname` is omitted, the last folder of the path uri is used to create the mount point.
 For instance, server.com/Shares/DepartmentFoo will be mounted to /Volumes/DepartmentFoo.

-If `member_type` is omitted, the default value is `user`.
-This will check if the current logged in user is a member of the share group.
-If they are not found to be a member, the share will be skipped.

 You may add any other keys which will help you in any way.
 I often add a comment key describing the share.